jornki/tata/readme.md

 - In your html template files add the a comment on the first line `<!-- id=myTemplateId -->`
 - You'll need to create your own name for that id of course (replace "myTemplateId")
 - This id will be inserted in the generated script tag in the output file
-- If this is is not in the html file, before your code, the file will no be considered a to be a valid template
+- If this id isn't present in the html file, above your code, the file will no be considered a to be a valid template
 - Run the script using _ruby tata.rb_ with the optional parameters (see below)

 ### Parameters ###
-- *"-w"* : Will watch the templates, compiling them whenever they change
+- _"-w"_ : Will watch the templates, compiling them whenever they change
-- *"-compressed"* : Gives you compressed output (no newlines)
+- _"-compressed"_ : Gives you compressed output (no newlines)

 This will watch the template files and combine them into your html file using compressed output `ruby tata.rb -w -compressed`